-2023 2022 Right-of-use asset - operating lease \$ 143,310 \$ - Accumulated amortization, right-of-use asset (13,863) \$ 129,447 \$
+2024 2023 Right-of-use asset - operating lease \$ 143,310 \$ 143,310 Accumulated amortization, right-of-use asset (39,384) (13,863) \$ 103,926 \$ 129,447

-Effective July 1, 2022, PVI adopted Accounting Standards Codification Topic 842 (ASC 842), Leases.
+PVI continues to follow Accounting Standards Codification Topic 842 (ASC 842), Leases.
 ASC 842 requires all material leases be recognized on the balance sheet, including all leases previously classified as operating leases.
-PVI has adopted ASC 842 using the modified retrospective approach and has elected the package of practical expedients under the transition guidance to not reassess prior conclusions related to lease identification, lease classification, and initial direct costs for existing leases.
+PVI adopted ASC 842 using the modified retrospective approach and has elected the package of practical expedients under the transition guidance to not reassess prior conclusions related to lease identification, lease classification, and initial direct costs for existing leases.
 Comparative information has not been restated and continues to be reported under the accounting standards in effect for the prior period.
-PVI has also elected to use the practical expedient for short-term leases under ASC 842, which allows the company to not recognize lease assets and lease liabilities for leases with terms of 12 months or less.
+PVI has also elected to use the practical expedient for short-term leases under ASC 842, which allows the organization to not recognize lease assets and lease liabilities for leases with terms of 12 months or less.
 PVI has applied the practical expedient to all eligible leases as of the adoption date of July 1, 2022.

-As a result of the adoption of ASC 842, PVI recognized operating lease right-of-use assets related to its copier and postage meter machine lease of \$129,447 (net of accumulated amortization of \$13,863) and corresponding lease liabilities of \$135,595 on the balance sheet as of June 30, 2023.
-PVI did not have any material capital lease at adoption and did not make any period adjustment to the financial statements.
+NOTE 14 - RIGHT-OF-USE ASSET (continued)

+PVI did not have any material capital lease at adoption and during fiscal year ended June 2024.
 The adoption of ASC 842 did not have a material impact on PVI's income statement of cash flows.
 PVI's lease accounting policies and disclosures have been updated to conform to the requirements of ASC 842.